EdWorld Internet Topics

 ACTIVITIES ACROSS THE CURRICULUM

 Geography/Map skills.
-Provide students with U.S. Outline Map 1 or U.S. Outline Map 2.
-Then provide the following chart, which shows the ten U.S. states with the largest Native American populations (according to the 1990 census).
+Provide students with U.S. Outline Map 1, then provide the following chart, which shows the ten U.S. states with the largest Native American populations (according to the 1990 census).
 Invite students to find the ten states on their map and to color those states.
 When students have completed the assignment, invite them to talk about and make generalizations about what they see on their maps.

 Ten States With the Largest Native American Populations